wp-plugins/contact-form-7-group-mail/readme.txt

 = Is it possible to use different configurations for each form? =

 Yes!
-Individual configuration is available
+Individual configuration is available.

-= Can I send the messages to a group that I create? =
+= Can I send the messages to a group that I created? =

 Yes, it works with custom roles.

-= Does it send 'Cc' and 'Cco' e-mails? =
+= Does it send 'Cc' and 'Bcc' e-mails? =

 Yes.
 It's possible since version 0.9